dvdzkwsk/redash/README.md

 name({ name: 'Bob' }) // => Bob
 ```

-Or, if you have full control over your code base and don't want to continually import/prefix all of the functions, you can install the library to a context.

 ### Installer
+If you have full control over your codebase and don't want to continually import/prefix all of the functions, you can install the library to a context.

 ```js
 import install from 'redash/installer'